+Figure 3: Malaria test positivity rate by disaggregated by geopolitical region, year and month of survey.
+Each point is sized by the number of children tested for malaria by microscopy.

 Identifying predictors of malaria test positivity and visualizing bivariate associations to inform intervention prioritization

 Bivariate analysis provided insight into the unadjusted functional relationships between the number of malaria positives and all 26 potential risk factors.
 It played a crucial role in guiding variable selection for the multivariable regression, especially for highly correlated variables, defined as those exhibiting a correlation coefficient of 60% or higher.
 Visualizations of the individual covariate distributions, the outcomes of the correlation analysis, and the results of the bivariate analysis can be found in the supplementary materials.